Bucknell-ECE/PortalBox-ManagementPortal/README.md

 provided your API token has a redirect URL of: dev.bucknell.edu:8000

 ## Security
-You should take care to prevent the contents of the public/config directory from being publically accessible.
-If you are hosting your site with apache2.x, the included .htaccess files should work provided your Apache config is set to process .htaccess files.
+You should take care to prevent the contents of the `config` directory from being publically accessible.
+Should you discover a security issue please send us an email: mlampart at bucknell dot edu and tom at tomegan dot tech.
+We will do our best to work with you to resolve the issue and credit you *or* create a pull request with a solution.
+Be aware we are volunteers and may not be able to respond immediately.

+## Author

+Since 2019 Tom Egan <tom@tomegan.tech>

 ## Roadmap
 - work with OAUTH providers other than Google
 - add a way to set a logo other than editing index.html
-- allow any user to login and see their profile including charges, payment history and account balance.